hiarlyfs/DevStore-frontend/README.md

 $ yarn install
 ```

 .
-Create the .env filei n the root directory;<br/>
+Create the .env file in the root directory;<br/>
 .
 Create an firebase project;<br/>
 .
 In the .env set the: